ryanallen/words-of-my-perfect-teacher/README.md

 On the other hand, do not disregard the way in which the teachings are expressed, as being just the words and therefore dispensable.
 For then, even if you grasp the profound meaning, you will no longer have the [means](#means) through which to express it.
 Words and meaning will have lost their connection.<sup>[17](#17)</sup>

 <details id="17"><summary>Note <sup>17</sup></summary>
-"That the way the teachings are expressed are just the words and therefore dispensable is what people say who think they are great [Nyingmapa](#nyingmapa) meditators.
+"That the way the teachings are expressed are just the words and therefore dispensable is what people say who think they are great <a href="#nyingmapa">Nyingmapa</a> meditators.
 They think that they can grasp the essential naked meaning without bothering about the words.
-Pointing to their hearts they will say that this explanation is just words which have no substance and that it is only necessary to understand the [essence](#essence) of mind."
+Pointing to their hearts they will say that this explanation is just words which have no substance and that it is only necessary to understand the <a href="#essence">essence</a> of mind."
 </details><br>

 **3. Avoid remembering both but with no understanding**